icm-dac/PKCalpha_CB/README.md

 <img src="/figures/pkca-junction-analysis-logo-centered.svg" width=300 alt="PKCα Junction Analysis Logo">

+## Status: Under Review for Publication
+This repository contains code that is currently under review for publication.
+Please read the LICENSE file carefully before using this code.

 ## Overview
 This pipeline is designed to analyze cellular junctions in microscopy images, particularly focusing on the detection and quantification of junctional proteins.
 The pipeline processes paired images (a protein-of-interest channel and an Alexa channel) to identify cell boundaries, detect junctions, and measure their properties.